georust/rinex/rinex-cli/doc/processing.md

 <img align="center" width="650" src="https://github.com/gwbres/rinex/blob/main/doc/plots/esbc00dnk_glo_ph.png">

-Three very linear phases took place during that day, we huge data gaps in between (channel stopped or vehicule out of sight).
+Three very linear phases took place during that day, with huge data gaps in between (channel stopped or vehicule out of sight).
 Focusing on one of these phases helps determine how linear they were.
 To do so, we can use set a time window with `-w`:

 ```bash
 rinex-cli --fp test_resources/CRNX/V3/ESBC00DNK_R_20201770000_01D_30S_MO.crx.gz \